-The aim of this project is to first investigate important biological parameters, such as life expectancy, population size, distribution and habitat use.
-On the basis of these results, protective measures are to be taken.
+The aim of this dolphin project is to investigate important biological parameters such as life expectancy, population size, distribution and habitat use.
+Based on these results, protective measures are to be taken.

 Although the globally distributed bottlenose dolphin is one of the dolphin species that is not endangered, there are numerous studies that show that local populations in many countries are threatened to varying degrees.
 In most cases, the threat comes from the fishing industry.
 This is because hundreds of dolphins become entangled in nets with deadly consequences.
 YAQU PACHA believes that this project is a model.
 The protection strategies successfully developed in this project can be implemented worldwide.